-How Passive Investors Can Be The Right Partner To Win In Today’s Economy
+How Passive Investors Can Choose The Right Partner To Win In Today’s Economy

-How Passive Investors Can Be The Right Partner To Win In Today's Economy
+How Passive Investors Can Choose The Right Partner To Win In Today's Economy

 Patrick Grimes: Welcome to Multifamily Insights, the show to help you succeed as an apartment investor.
 Listen in as John Casmon interviews experts to help you find the best places to invest, attract investors, and scale your portfolio.
 This is Multifamily Insights with your host, John Casmon.